protesilaos/my-website/_keeb/2024-07-02-keychron-banana-silver-switches.md

 ## The switches I was using before

-The Iris keyboard I got from Keebio (thanks for "Andreas" for the donation) shipped with the Durock Shrimp switches.
+The Iris keyboard I got from Keebio (thanks to "Andreas" for the donation) shipped with the Durock Shrimp switches.
 These have a tactile behaviour that is marketed as "silent".
 Indeed, they are on the quiet side and I was originally impressed with their performance.